themysticsavages/cloudbot-discord/setup.md

         CloudBot is connected
         ---------------------

-  Then, it will log any commands you enter below the line.
-Type in c/help to get all the commands the bot has to offer.
+  Then, it will log any commands any person enters or anyone's messages below the line.
+Type in c.help to get all the commands the bot has to offer.
 ## Modifying the bot
-  Now that you know that the bot actually works, you can modify it to include whatever you want.
+  Now that you know that the bot actually works, you can modify it to include whatever you want, like kicking members, stopping them from sending messages in channels (which I will probably add), and much more